ShawByte-Labs/sblmailer/README.md

-# sbmailer - free marketing email portal
+# sblmailer - free marketing email portal

 sbmailer is a lightweight, self hosted email marketing platform that lets you manage contacts, create mailing lists, and send campaigns using your own SMTP server.